karstenenglander/RaveGuardianRevisited/git-instructions.md

 `git commit -m "Commit message"` (Commit the staged changes and include description)

-Once a commit is made, push it through either Source Control OR GitLens.
+Once a commit is made, push it through either Source Control OR GitLens OR Terminal:
-Alternatively, use terminal:

-`git push origin <branch-name>` (For future pushes to the same branch)
+`git push -u origin <branch-name>` (For future pushes to the same branch)

-Publish the branch to UPSTREAM, using Source Control OR GitLens (through the pop-up at the top of the screen)

-Owner of the original Repo (karsten) must create a pull request to merge the main branch with the branch you have created and pushed to.
-Once the branches are merged in the original repo, it is recommended to update your local code by running:
+`git push origin <branch-name>` (Once -u command was already used)

+In order to merge a branch into main, you must create a pull request and then merge on GitHub Then you must update your repo to reflect main:

 `git checkout main`

-`git pull upstream main`

-Then you should update the forked repo:

-`git push origin main`
+`git pull origin main`

-## Working with Github repo (as owner)

-Original repo owner (karsten) may update his local code by running:

-`git checkout main`

-`git pull`